-When will we know more about the likely impacts from reassessment?
+When will we know more about the likely impacts of the reassessment?

-Tentative appraised and assessed value data to determine final numbers were first provided to County Council, and available to the public, in May 2018.
+Tentative appraised and assessed value data to determine final numbers were first provided to County Council and available to the public in May 2023.
 This date was used for creating budget forecasts.
-Individual property tax amount estimates will be available after millage rates are established in October 2018.
+Individual property tax amount estimates will be available after the establishment of the millage rates.

-How will I be advised of my 2018 reassessment?
+How will I be advised of my 2023 reassessment?

-A notice of reassessment was mailed to all Beaufort County real property owners on file with the Assessor's Office on August 31, 2018.
+A notice of reassessment was mailed to all Beaufort County real property owners on file with the Assessor's Office fall of the tax year 2023.

 When will property owners know more about what will happen with their taxes?

-When final millage rates are approved and reassessment notices are mailed in the late October/early November of 2018.
+When final millage rates are approved, reassessment notices are mailed in late October/early November 2023.

-What is the difference between a reassessment notice and property tax bill?
+What is the difference between a reassessment notice and a property tax bill?

-A reassessment notice is issued by the Assessor's Office and is notification of the appraised market value, classification, and assessment of the property.
+A reassessment notice is issued by the Assessor's Office and is notified of the appraised market value, classification, and property assessment.
 Reassessment notices are mailed to all property owners the year the reassessment is implemented.
-In a non-reassessment year, notices are mailed to property owners when a change in value, classification or assessment occurs.
+In a non-reassessment year, notices are mailed to property owners when a change in value, classification, or assessment occurs.
 Property tax bills are mailed annually by the Auditor's Office and reflect property tax amounts associated with a specific tax year.
-See the sample reassessment notice on page A-17.
+See the sample reassessment notice on pages A-17.